Particular-Cloud/particular-content/documentation/developers/v1/index.md

   }
 ```

-**IMPORTANT ❗:** Hide your secret write-access token by adding the following to your `.gitignore` file:
+**❗ IMPORTANT:** Hide your secret write-access token by adding the following to your `.gitignore` file:

 ```bash
 # hide write-access token